numediart/DMDC/README.md

 ## Acknowledgments

 Thank you for your interest in this project.
-Developed at the UMONS ISIA Lab under the supervision of Thomas D. and Kevin E., by Gaspard C. and Hugo M.
+Developed at the UMONS ISIA Lab under the supervision of Thomas B. and Kevin E., by Gaspard C. and Hugo M.